3XTron/CSV_tools/README.md

 ✨ Key Features
 Large File Support: Processes multi-gigabyte CSV files efficiently using a chunk-based approach with the Pandas library.

 Responsive UI: The main interface remains fully responsive during intensive file processing thanks to multi-threading.

-Adjustable Parameters:
-Specify the Top N values to find for each column.
+Adjustable Parameters:Specify the Top N values to find for each column.
 Manually set the Chunk Size (rows per batch) to balance performance and memory usage.

 Accurate Progress Tracking: Dynamically estimates the total number of chunks by analyzing a file sample, providing a realistic progress bar.

 Graceful Controls: Safely stop an ongoing analysis or close the application without losing data or causing errors.

 Automatic Encoding Detection: Uses chardet to automatically determine the correct file encoding.

 Export Results: Save the final analysis report and the detailed process log to separate text/log files.

 Adjustable UI Scale (Zoom): Increase or decrease the size of all interface elements for better readability on any display.

 Automatic Dependency Management: Checks for required libraries (pandas, chardet) on startup and offers to install them automatically.

 🚀 Installation & Usage